andrewdear/STQS/README.md

 Application gets rendered twice on first init, this is because of React strict mode.

 I have never used Vi before have probably used some things wrong.
 It's very close to jest hopefully it should be mostly ok.

+I have only done one component test for new-game.tsx.
+If it was a production application I would do tests for everything, but the other components would be very rinse and repeat of this test.